-Japan has a number of onsen, or hot spring, towns that have had their rise and fall in popularity throughout the years.
-Atami is one of Japan’s onsen towns that has seen its glory days, and moved past them.
-I’m not quite sure why this cute, seaside onsen town had its fall from grace.
-But if you ask me, Atami is on its way back to popularity.
+There are so many onsen, or hot spring, towns in Japan that have had their rise and fall in popularity throughout the years.
+Atami is one of Japan’s resort towns that has seen its glory days, and unfortunately moved past them (but this is part of its charm).
+I’m not quite sure why this cute, seaside onsen town had its fall from grace, especially when it is so close to Tokyo, and easily accessible by train.
+But if you ask me, Atami is on its way back to popularity!

-Atami’s streets were bustling with people and new stylish dessert places had long lines of curious young people.
-The sand on the beach was beautiful, the water was clear, and it’s relatively close to the heart of Japan’s mainland, Tokyo.
-Actually, by Shinkansen from Tokyo station it was only about 30 minutes!
+Atami’s streets were bustling with people; restaurants were packed and new, stylish, dessert places had long lines of fashionable teenagers.
+The sand on the beach was beautiful and the water was clear.
+And it’s relatively close to the heart of Japan’s mainland, Tokyo.

-I recently went and was rather impressed, so let me give you the highlights, and then decide for yourself if its worth a visit or not!
+I recently went and was rather impressed, so let me give you the highlights (sushi! pudding! beach!), and then decide for yourself if its worth a visit or not!

 Atami Ryokan and Onsen

 As Atami’s claim to fame is for the quality of its hot spring water, let’s start here.
 Actually, the name Atami literally means “hot ocean”.
 Historical Atami has been around for over 1,000 years and has had its share of famous visitors who came to experience its healing waters.

 However, Atami experienced a large earthquake and tsunami back in the 20s so the modern town came about after that.
 It became a hugely popular tourist destination and even had its own Geisha to entertain the multitudes of visitors!
 This golden age came to end around the 1990s when the Japanese bubble burst and people had less money to spend.